abredikis/wp-starter-theme/README.md

 To get started with the development or build process, follow these steps:

 1. Run `npm install` to install the necessary dependencies.
-2. Run `npm run start` to build development assets.
+2. Run `npm run watch` to build development assets.
 3. Run `npm run build` to build production assets.

-## Dependencies

-- This theme is built to work with WordPress, so you'll need a WordPress installation to use it.
-- For an even more streamlined integration process, we recommend checking out the companion repository, [`wp-docker-setup`](https://github.com/abredikis/wp-docker-setup).
-This repository is specifically configured to work with the `wp-starter-theme`.

 ## Contributions